23f2001959/demo-task-8c0635b1/README.md

 # Snake and Ladder Game

-This project is a complete, functional browser-based Snake and Ladder game implemented in a single HTML file.
-The game board is rendered as a 10x10 grid, with two player tokens moving according to dice rolls.
-Snake and ladder logic is implemented, along with turn management and detection of the winner.
-A reset button is provided for starting a new game.
+This project is a demo task to showcase a complete, functional browser-based Snake and Ladder game implemented in a single HTML file.
+The game includes a 10x10 game board, two players, dice rolls, player token movement, snake and ladder logic, turn indicator, winner detection, and a reset button.

 ## Setup

-To run the game, you simply need to copy the entire contents of the HTML file and paste it into a new HTML document.
-Open the file in a browser to play the game.
+Simply copy the provided HTML code and paste it into a new HTML file.
+The CSS and JavaScript are included inline within the HTML for easy setup and deployment.

 ## Usage

-- Click the "Roll Dice" button to roll the dice and move the player token.
-- The current player's turn is indicated on the screen.
+To play the game, open the HTML file in a browser.
+Click the "Roll Dice" button to roll the dice and move your player token accordingly.
+The current dice value will be displayed prominently on the page for easy reference.
-- The dice value is displayed prominently near the "Roll Dice" button.
-- Players move according to the dice roll and encounter snakes and ladders accordingly.
-- The game ends when a player reaches the final square.
-Click the "Reset" button to start a new game.

 ## Code Explanation

-The HTML file includes inline CSS styles and JavaScript code for rendering the game board, handling player movements, dice rolls, snake and ladder logic, turn management, and determining the winner.
-The game logic is implemented using JavaScript functions and event listeners for user interactions.
+- The HTML structure includes the game board, player tokens, dice display, turn indicator, and buttons for rolling the dice and resetting the game.
+- Inline CSS styles define the visual layout of the game elements.
+- JavaScript functions handle dice rolling, player movement, snake and ladder logic, turn management, and winner detection.
+- The game logic ensures that the dice value is always visible and updated with each roll.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for more details.

----

-**Note: This project does not include instructional comments, ToDo placeholders, or any external JavaScript/CSS library links, and can be directly copied into an HTML file for a fully functional game experience.**